Updated on December 18th, 2024

 If your child is in 10th grade or younger, you may be surprised to they should be looking for scholarships.
 As I mentioned earlier, scholarships are available to children as young as 4 years old.
 Here is a list of scholarships for children from 5 to 25 years old.

 While this may seem a bit early, it’s helpful to start looking now so you and your child know what you are getting into.
+Planning ahead for a college education can significantly ease the financial burden later on.
 And it certainly doesn’t hurt to secure a few dollars ahead of time!

 We recommend families with children in this age bracket to passively look for scholarships, focusing over the holiday breaks, including winter and spring break.

 Additionally, throughout the year, your child can build their competitiveness for scholarships.
+There are numerous scholarship opportunities available at different educational levels, so keeping an organized list and understanding application deadlines is crucial.
 Volunteering, joining clubs or organizations, babysitting, and more can help set them up for success when they really start applying for scholarships!

 If your child is in 11th grade

 Junior year is the year of test-taking, college visits and so much more!
+This is also the time to start the scholarship search, as the junior and senior years are crucial for applying for scholarships.
 While we don’t want to overwhelm you or your child, this is also the year that they should start looking for scholarships and building their scholarship materials.

 Just think: next year will be consumed with final test-taking, applying to colleges, FAFSA, AP classes, and more.
 While you’d think they will have time ‘next year’ to search for scholarships, their plate will only become fuller.
 Junior year is the perfect time to really create a routine with scholarships – and there are plenty out there in which juniors in high school are eligible!